Will-Howard/manifolio/README.md

 There is also a **deferral factor** field in "Advanced options", which I would recommend you use (or at least I would recommend you leave it around 50%, which is the default).

 When people use the Kelly formula in practice, they usually bet [some fixed fraction](https://www.lesswrong.com/posts/TNWnK9g2EeRnQA8Dg/never-go-full-kelly) of the recommended amount to be more risk averse.
-The deferral factor is exactly equivalent to this.
+The deferral factor is exactly equivalent to this fraction.
 If a market had enough liquidity that the odds were effectively fixed, then a deferral factor of 50% would correspond to betting 50% of the Kelly formula amount.

 The """bayesian""" interpretation of this number is that you are factoring in some chance that the market is right and you are wrong, so a deferral factor of 10% means you think there is a 10% chance you are right and a 90% that the market is right*.
 Or, equivalently again, that the actual probability to use in the calculation is 10% of the way from the market's estimate to your estimate.
 If this is all too confusing just remember that setting it to 100% can cause you to lose money by being overconfident, so you should probably leave it at some middling value.